dry-rb/dry-rb.org/source/gems/dry-validation/1.0/rules.html.md

 ### Base failures

 Unlike key failures, base failures are not associated with a specific key, instead they are associated with the whole input.
-To set a base failure, simply use `base` method, that has the same API as `key`.
-Here's an example:
+To set a base failure, use the `base` method, which has the same API as `key`.
+For example:

 ``` ruby
 class EventContract < Dry::Validation::Contract